compor/llvm-skeletons/skeleton-opt-pass/README.md

 ## TODO

-- check the dynamic section of the built shared object with `readelf`
+- ~~check the dynamic section of the built shared object with `readelf`~~
+  - no `RPATH` used
 - built and execute with:
   - LLVM 3.8.0
   - LLVM trunk
-- add automatic plugin registration to clang with
+- ~~add automatic plugin registration to clang~~
+- consider alternative extension points for automatic registration with clang
+- how custom registration works with 2 custom passes that are automatically registered with clang
 - add tests
 - add unittests (using lit?)
 - add doc generation